-Current Special prices for saline implants begin at $4900 and $6000 for silicone gel.
-Pricing includes the implant warranty.
+Current Special prices for saline implants begin at $5850 and $6870 for silicone gel.
 For more information about breast augmentation, call our office.
-Amber will happily answer any of your questions.
+Our staffh will happily answer any of your questions.

 Over time, the effects of gravity along with the loss of the skin’s natural elasticity begins to have a negative impact on the appearance of a woman’s breasts.
 These factors, combined with pregnancies and nursing will often cause the breasts to lose their youthful shape and firmness.